Kong/docs.konghq.com/app/enterprise/2.1.x/kong-for-kubernetes/deployment-options.md

 * Teams (RBAC)
 * Workspaces

-In the 2.1.x beta, the following features have support in DB-less mode, but work differently than in DB-backed modes:
+In 2.1.x, the following features have support in DB-less mode, but work differently than in DB-backed modes:

 * Kong Manager (read-only)